 What to serve with apple pie

 As you can see, I ate this pie with ice cream.
-I could have had it with natural yogurt but that would have defeated the purpose a little.
 Why recreate your mum's pie and then not serve it the way she would have done?
 It had to be served warm with vanilla ice cream.
 Nothing else would have done.
-I hope you understand.
+For me!

 Apple Pie with Spiced Wholemeal Pastry